-Student Development's spectrum of care includes the Associated Student Government, Commuter Services, the First Aid & Wellness Center, Calling and Vocation, Chapel Services, New Student Orientation, Residence Life, Retention and Student Success, Student Care, Student Conduct, and First-Year Experience.
-Additionally, the Director of Student Development serves as the Deputy Title IX Coordinator for the University and liaison to Emmaus Road Christian Counseling.
+Student Development's spectrum of care includes the Associated Student Government, Commuter Services, the First Aid and Wellness Center, Calling and Vocation, Chapel Services, New Student Orientation, Residence Life, Retention and Student Success, Student Care, Student Conduct, Athletics, and First-Year Experience.
+Additionally, the Vice President of Student Development serves as the Deputy Title IX Coordinator for the University and liaison to the Emmaus Road Counseling Center.

 The Office of Student Development seeks to maintain an environment that is congruent with the values of the University and promotes student learning and success.
-Specifically, OSD offers programs and services that support eight different dimensions of whole-person student development: academic growth, spiritual formation, identity development, emotional intelligence, vocation & calling, multicultural competence, physical health & wellness, and social responsibility.
+Specifically, OSD offers programs and services that support eight different dimensions of whole-person student development: academic growth, spiritual formation, identity development, emotional intelligence, vocation & calling, multicultural competence, physical health and wellness, and social responsibility.

-Associated Student Government (ASG)
+ASSOCIATED STUDENT GOVERNMENT (ASG)

-Location: 1st floor of Hamilton Hall (Building G)
+Location: Student Development Suite - 1st Floor of Hamilton Hall (Building G)